 One of the oldest men in the parish, Phil McGourty says he has never before witnessed such destruction.
 Another local man Michael Wynne witnessed his flock of sheep being taken away by the flood.

-An RTÉ News report by Tommie Gorman broadcast on 3 July 1986.
+An RTÉ News report broadcast on 3 July 1986.
 The reporter is Tommie Gorman.